 Graduation and Commencement Participation Policies

 The Office of Student Services maintains the following policy in regard to granting of degrees and participation in commencement ceremonies.
 Students are expected to comply with all disciplinary rules from matriculation until the conferring of the degree.
 A degree will not be granted to a student who is not in good standing or against whom a disciplinary charge is pending.
 Students who have not fulfilled their degree requirements, or have an outstanding financial obligation to the University, will not be allowed to walk in commencement exercises.
 For students who have fulfilled their degree requirements but have outstanding obligations to the university, the following policies apply.
-Students whose outstanding term bills are less than $500, or who have outstanding library books or fines, or telephone bills will have their diplomas withheld by the GSD.
+Students whose outstanding bills (which includes June and July rental charges) are less than $500, or who have outstanding library books or fines, will have their diplomas withheld by the GSD.
 Their names will be listed in the Harvard commencement program, and they will be eligible to participate in commencement ceremonies, but they will receive an empty diploma envelope.
-The GSD will release diplomas to these students upon notification from the Student Billing Office that their term bills are cleared, or upon notification from other offices.
-Students with outstanding term bills greater than $500 will have their degrees withheld by the university, and they will not be eligible to participate in commencement ceremonies.
-The Harvard Corporation will vote to grant the degree retroactively upon notification from the Student Billing Office that the student's term bill is cleared.
+The GSD will release diplomas to these students upon notification from the Student Billing Office that their bills are cleared, or upon notification from other offices.
+Students with outstanding bills (which includes June and July rental charges) greater than $500 will have their degrees withheld by the university, and they will not be eligible to participate in commencement ceremonies.
+The Harvard Corporation will vote to grant the degree retroactively upon notification from the Student Billing Office that the student's bill is cleared.
 The GSD will release the student's diploma after the degree has been voted.
 Student transcripts will not be sent to a third party.
 A student can request an unofficial transcript which will indicate that the ‘degree is withheld due to financial obligation.'